Martica199005/Online-auction-system/README.md

 ○ Furniture, with the properties: String type, String material

-○ Jewelry, with the properties: String material, boolean stoneIso price
+○ Jewelry, with the properties: String material, boolean Precious stone

 ● Employee